gamedevmcgill/F2021-Unity-Bootcamp-FPS/README.md

 # F2021-Unity-Bootcamp-FPS

-3-4 week long boot camp teaching university students the basics of game development and programming.
+3 weeks long boot camp teaching university students the basics of game development and programming.
 Made in Unity 3D with C\#.

 ## Set Up